datasciencecampus/optimus-classifier/README.md

 The python code comes with some example dummy data to test that everything is working.
 The test data is located at `./data/items.csv`.

-1. Open a linux terminal
+1. Open a linux terminal and from the root directory of this repo `optimus-classifier`
-2. Type `cd ./projects/optimus-classifier/` and hit enter to change directory
-3. Type `python3 predict.py ./data/items.csv`
+2. Type `python3 predict.py "./data/items.csv"`

-The code should run and return to the linux prompt afterwards.
+The code should run and return to the linux prompt when complete.
 The code produces two new data sets in the `./data/` directory which are the original file name suffixed with `_predictions` and `predictions_pp` respectively.

 * ./data/items_predictions.csv
 * ./data/items_predictions_pp.csv